rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 .. [#] For instance, `/r/dailyprogrammer <https://www.reddit.com/r/dailyprogrammer>`_.
 .. [#] Alas, after committing I found some grammar errors.
 Grammar is hard.
 .. [#] A good training language, like a good training aircraft, should be easy to use, but demanding to use well.
 In the computer training language context, this means the beginner should be able to get started and make satisfying progress initially, without being constrained later on after progressing to more advanced usage.
-.. [#] Maybe a good small exercise would be to write code to manage linked lists.
+.. [#] Maybe a good small python exercise would be to write code to create, use and destroy linked lists.
 Revisit this subject later when touching on API design, unit testing and object-oriented classes.